convisoappsec/conviso-docs/docs/general/projects_management.md

 </div>

 ### Access

-Manage accesses by project.
-By using this feature, the manager or person in charge can send invitations to new users who must have access in the project.
-To get more information, please refer to the [following guide](./user_management).
+In "Access," it is possible to manage access by project, allowing the project manager or responsible party to invite new users to access it.
+For more information, consult the [following guide](./user_management).

-If you need to share access user or supporting document for a particular system, we recommend using Conviso Platform Resources, where you can register credentials and files as attachments.
-To get more information, please refer to the [following guide](./resources).
+If you need to share user access or support documents for a specific system, we recommend using Conviso Platform's "Resources," where you can register credentials and files as attachments.
+For more information, consult this [following guide](./resources).

 <div style={{textAlign: 'center'}}>